SOPs are easily taken for granted.

 Building SOPs for training is a detail-oriented process that must be approached with a clear plan.
 Great training plans help 51% of employees build their self-confidence.
 Writing down a few basic how-to steps just isn’t going to cut it.

 Employees need to be motivated to learn and retain the information you present them.
 You can do so by building SOPs that are tailored toward your audience’s roles, goals, and learning styles.
-Follow these 5 steps to help create your SOPs.
+Follow these five steps to help create your SOPs.

 1. Get organized